CrunchyData/crunchy-katacoda/postgis/load_data/01-srs.md

 `GEOGCS["GCS_WGS_1984",DATUM["D_WGS_1984",SPHEROID["WGS_1984"...`

-Let's do a search on the internet for "WGS 1984 EPSG" using the **Browser** tab in your interactive environment on the right.
+Let's do a search on the internet for "WGS 1984 EPSG" -- click the **Browser** tab in your interactive environment on the right.
 You should see results from pages such as [spatialreference.org](https://spatialreference.org/ref/epsg/wgs-84/) and [epsg.io](https://epsg.io/4326) that indicate a code of `EPSG:4326`. `4326`